matuteiglesias/journal/content/Dev/2024-01-15_Downloaded_and_Analyzed_Stock_Data_with_yfinance.md

 ---
 title: "Downloaded and Analyzed Stock Data with yfinance"
-tags: ['Yfinance', 'Stock Data', 'Python', 'Dataframe', 'Financial Analysis']
+tags: ['Yfinance', 'Python', 'Stock Data', 'Data Analysis', 'Pandas']
 created: 2024-01-15
 publish: true
 ---

 ## 📅 2024-01-15 — Session: Downloaded and Analyzed Stock Data with yfinance

-**🕒 20:50–21:05**
+**🕒 20:50–21:10**
-**🏷️ Labels**: Yfinance, Stock Data, Python, Dataframe, Financial Analysis
+**🏷️ Labels**: Yfinance, Python, Stock Data, Data Analysis, Pandas
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to download, process, and analyze stock data using [[Python]]'s `yfinance` library.
+The goal of this session was to download and analyze stock data using [[Python]]'s `yfinance` library, focusing on both current and historical price comparisons.

 ### Key Activities
+- **Conversation Reset**: Acknowledged a reset in conversation to ensure clarity and continuity in the session.
-- **Downloading Stock Data**: Utilized the `yfinance` library to download the last 60 days of stock data for a list of tickers.
-The script included error handling and data concatenation.
+- **Downloading Stock Data**: Implemented a [[Python]] script using `yfinance` to download the last 60 days of stock data for specified tickers, incorporating error handling and data concatenation.
-- **Data Concatenation**: Combined stock data into a single DataFrame, ensuring robust error handling for any missing data points.
+- **DataFrame Concatenation**: Developed a script snippet for combining downloaded stock data into a single DataFrame, managing missing data effectively.
-- **Fetching and Comparing Prices**: Retrieved current stock prices and compared them with historical prices from two months ago, leveraging `yfinance`.
+- **Fetching Current and Historical Prices**: Utilized `yfinance` to retrieve current stock prices and compare them with historical data from two months prior, using example code snippets.
-- **Ranking Stock Prices**: Implemented a method to rank closing prices within each ticker group using pandas' `groupby` and `rank` functions.
+- **Ranking Prices by Ticker**: Applied pandas `groupby` and `rank` functions to rank closing prices within each ticker group in the DataFrame.

 ### Achievements
-- Successfully downloaded and processed stock data, creating a comprehensive DataFrame for analysis.
+- Successfully downloaded and processed stock data using `yfinance`.
-- Implemented a robust error handling mechanism to manage missing data.
-- Developed a method to rank stock prices effectively within the dataset.
+- Developed robust scripts for data handling and analysis, including error management and price ranking.

 ### Pending Tasks
-- Further analysis of ranked stock data to identify trends or insights.
+- Further analysis of ranked data to derive actionable insights or trends.
-- [[Integration]] of additional financial metrics for a more comprehensive analysis.
+- [[Integration]] of additional financial metrics for comprehensive market analysis.